DKIM stands for DomainKeys Identified Mail and is a method for associating a domain name to an email message (Wikipedia)

 If you have set up your TXT records correctly you will see a green box on the settings page.

-Please keep in mind that updates often take up to 48 hours but usually are available within 30 minutes
+Please remember that updates often take up to 48 hours but are usually available within 30 minutes.